lightning/bolts/02-peer-protocol.md

 network.
 It SHOULD set `htlc-minimum-msat` to the minimum amount HTLC it is willing to accept from this peer.

+The receiving node MUST fail the channel if it contains any unknown or unsupported assets, does not contain any native blockchain assets, or contains more than one native blockchain assets.

 The receiving node MUST fail the channel if `to-self-delay` is unreasonably large.
 The receiver MAY fail the channel if